 Now I'm not of the ilk that says we should all stay away from Antarctica and not touch it or not go there at all, far from it.
 It's a fantastic place and if you ever get the remotest chance of going I suggest you grab it with both hands.

 Having spent two of the best years of my life in Antarctica, I feel that I know it more than most who go there briefly or just write about it.
 Antarctica is not so different to the Arctic and plenty of people live there all the time and have done for centuries.
 What is different about the Antarctic is that it is even more remote than the Arctic and has a greater mystique as so few people have been.
 To survive there is not a great feat, it is the result of careful planning, familiarity with the risks and having the ability to deal with any unhoped for but at least half expected trouble that may come your way.
 It also relies on the fact that you aren't going to do anything extreme unless you're well practiced.
-Would you haul a sledge or trolley for a few hundred miles from your home, plant a flag and go back again? .....thought not.
+Would you haul a sledge or trolley for a few hundred miles from your home to a distant city, plant a flag and go back again? .....thought not.

 Maybe it's just a part of my progress to becoming a grumpy old man, but I find it less than impressive or convincing, when starting around the end of November and running through to about March, I read about some new great heroic expedition (why are they always expeditions?) in the papers every month.

 By all means walk hundreds of miles over great expanses of nothingness while hauling great weights if that's what you want to do.